pingcap/docs/tidb-cloud/manage-user-access.md

 2. Click **Organization Settings**.
 The organization settings page is displayed.

-3. In the **Time Zone** section, click the drop-down list and select your time zone.
+3. In the **Time Zone** section, select your time zone from the drop-down list.

 4. Click **Update**.